 The choice is yours, but the world belongs to us all

 Today, plastic and plastic packaging is a big and important part of the global economy, but unfortunately there is a downside to it.
-When plastic is not properly recycled and instead ends up in nature, there is a risk of it being eaten by animals or being carried around at sea.
-Around the world, plastic waste is concentrated in the oceans as plastic islands the size of continents, and it’s been said that by 2025 there will be more plastic than fish, if we don’t take immediate action.
+When plastic is not properly recycled, and instead ends up in nature, there is a risk of it being eaten by animals or being carried around at sea.
+Around the world, plastic waste is concentrated in the oceans as plastic islands the size of continents, and it’s been said that by 2025 there will be more plastic than fish in the seas, if we don’t take immediate action.

 Plastic is a very controversial product these days, and more clearly than ever before, we now see the consequences of the increasing amount of plastic in the oceans.

 But why do we then use plastic in our packaging?
 We do it because today’s alternatives really aren’t better.
 For instance, a proper bioplastic treatment system, which obviously requires the right conditions to break down the plastic, hasn’t been developed yet.
 Fortunately, clean plastic of the appropriate quality can be recycled.
 That’s why we need your help to get rid of the packaging properly, so together we can contribute to less plastic pollution and a healthier environment.

 Recycling - not just for the environment

 Aren’t you that into up-cycling or have you already made so many new spice jars, smartphone hangers, and plant pots from your used HairLust packaging that your home is filled to the brim?
 Luckily, you can still dispose of the used packaging in a good and sensible way.
 All of our plastic, cardboard and glass packaging is recyclable!

 All our packaging can be recycled if disposed of properly – see how